 Humidity determines which animals and plants can thrive in a given environment.
 When the air has a high moisture content, the sweat cannot evaporate.
 As a result, our bodies feel hot and sticky.
 In such cases, the body temperature is regulated by excessive sweating, increased blood circulation and respiration.

 Electronic devices are designed to operate under specific humidity.
 During high humid conditions, the moisture may increase the conduction of permeable insulators leading to malfunction.
 Low humidity makes materials brittle.
-One substantial danger to electronic items regardless of the stated humidity range is the condensation.
-When an electronic item is moved from a cold place, say a garage to a humid such as the house, condensation coats circuit boards and other insulators, short circuiting the equipment.
-Low humidity favours the build up of static electricity which results in the shutdown of computers when the discharge occurs.
+Condensation is a substantial danger to electronic items, regardless of the stated humidity range.
+When an electronic item is moved from a cold place, say a garage to a humid such as the house, condensation coats circuit boards and other insulators, short-circuiting the equipment.
+Low humidity favours the build-up of static electricity which results in the shutdown of computers when the discharge occurs.

 High humidity has a negative effect on the capacity of chemical plants that use furnaces as part of certain processes.